rotki/rotki/docs/api.rst

    :resjson object events: A list of all events that occured for this vault
    :resjsonarr string event_type: The type of the event.
 Valid types are: ``["deposit", "withdraw", "generate", "payback", "liquidation"]``
    :resjsonarr string amount: The amount associated with the event.
 So collateral deposited/withdrawn, debt generated/paid back, amount of collateral lost in liquidation.
+   :resjsonarr string amount_usd_value: The usd value of the amount associated with the event at the time the event occured.
    :resjsonarr int timestamp: The unix timestamp of the event
    :resjsonarr string tx_hash: The transaction hash associated with the event.